Zain-Bin-Arshad/pdf-viewer/README.md

 Make sure you don't delete the text file that is created automatically by the PDFViewer.

 ## Buy me a coffee
 If you like my effort and want this project to move forward, you can support this project by using the `Sponser` button above.
-Every geenrous help is much appreciated.
+Every generous help is much appreciated.

 ## Pythonic Code
 This code is not as much pythonic as I want it to be, but I had just enough time and resources to get this done, so this is what it is.
 I might take 1-2 days out of my schedule to refactor this code base so anyone using this code don't want to kill me, hahaa.